 The Ikon Pass is a ski resort season pass program offered by the Alterra Mountain Company, which owns and operates 17 ski resorts in North America.
-Ikon Pass holders have access to all 15 resorts, including Crystal Mountain, Deer Valley Resort and Stratton Mountain, as well as a number of partner resorts in the US and around the world, although restrictions apply depending on the pass.
-New for 2021-22 season are the addition of Schweitzer, ID and Dolomiti Superski Italy and Kitzbühel Austria.
-A total of 47 ski destinations are participating in the Ikon Pass program this season, including ski destinations in Australia, New Zealand, Chile, Japan, Switzerland, Italy and Austria.
+Ikon Pass holders have access to all 17 Alterra resorts.
+This year this also includes Alyeska Resort in Alaska as well as a number of partner resorts in the US and around the world, although restrictions apply depending on the pass.
+A total of 50+ ski destinations are participating in the Ikon Pass program this season, including ski destinations in Australia, New Zealand, Chile, Japan, Switzerland, Italy and Austria.

 The Ikon Pass program features different pass types to cater to a variety of customer needs.
 The three main Ikon Passes - Ikon Pass, Ikon Base Pass and Ikon Session Pass - provide the broadest coverage.
 The Ikon Base Pass also offers an upgrade to the Ikon Base Plus Pass.
 The Ikon Session pass can be for either 2, 3 or 4 days.
 Ikon also offers local passes for some resorts, see details here.

 When choosing the right Ikon Pass for you, consider how frequently you ski, how easily you can access participating resorts and how much you are willing to spend.
 To help you think through the options, let's consider the three Ikon passes being offered.

 For more information, including a full list of participating resorts and a coverage map, see our Ikon Pass review.

-The Ikon Base Pass is also accepted at the program’s participating international resorts.
+The Ikon Base Pass is also accepted at the program's participating international resorts.
 Meanwhile, you can enjoy the slopes at the Jackson Hole Mountain Resort WY, Aspen-Snowmass CO, Sun Valley ID, Deer Valley UT, Taos Ski Valley NM, Alta Ski Area UT by upgrading to the Ikon Base Plus Pass.